Dias1c/data-bubbles/README.md

   - [x] Image size calculation
   - [ ] Clickable bubbles
   - [ ] Scale must be using in calcuation for simulation

-- [ ] Use default bubbles json from network
+- [ ] Share data-bubbles loaded from URL

 - [ ] Recomendations in Share (URI not supporting large string)
 - [ ] Requests to DataBubbles
 - [ ] postMessage (Support IFrame)